base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 This guide requires you have Foundry installed.

-- From the command line (terminal), run: `curl -L https://foundry.paradigm.xyz | bash`
+- From the command-line (terminal), run: `curl -L https://foundry.paradigm.xyz | bash`
 - Then run `foundryup`, to install the latest (nightly) build of Foundry

 For more information, see the Foundry Book [installation guide](https://book.getfoundry.sh/getting-started/installation).